mcandre/unmake/SYNTAX.md

 ### Mitigation

 * Configure [EditorConfig](https://editorconfig.org/) to remove most trailing whitespace.
-* Avoid use of multiline instructions in makefiles in the left side of macro assignment operators, in the opening line of rule declaration blocks, in general macro expressions, and near comments.
+* Avoid use of multiline instructions in makefiles in the left side of macro assignment operators, inside macro expansions, in the opening line of rule declaration blocks, in general macro expressions, and near comments.
 * Handle whitespace carefully.
 * Handle multiline termination carefully.
 * Consider using multilines for complex macro definitions, complex commands, or commands expected to grow longer over time.